Events

 Our target audience are stakeholders located in Belgium who are planning to or interested in participating in Horizon Europe actions as beneficiary.

-A dedicated webpage for the event, including detailed information, will be shared soon, and
+Further detailed information will be shared soon, and

-registrationswill open on 20 January 2026.
+registrationswill open on 20 January 2026 on the event's dedicated webpage.
 Please note that this is an on-site event and places are limited.
 Therefore we encourage you to register early.

 myOverview - sign up for personalised information